 The first ingredient is chicken, which provides animal-based protein and important omega-6 fatty acids.

 The second ingredient is potato.
 Potatoes are commonly used in pet food as a gluten free carbohydrate source which also provides various vitamins, minerals, and antioxidants.

 The third ingredient is pea.
 Peas are high-protein legumes which supply a healthy dose of dietary fiber and several important vitamins and minerals.

 The fourth ingredient is pea starch.
 Pea starch is a gluten free carbohydrate derived from peas.
 Typically, pea starch is used as a binder in kibble.

 The fifth ingredient is chicken meal.
 Chicken meal is produced by cooking chicken using a process called rendering.
 The rendering process dramatically reduces the natural moisture of chicken and thereby results in a highly condensed protein source.

 Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Blue Buffalo Freedom Chicken Recipe For Senior Dogs are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Blue Buffalo recipe.

-Next we have tomato pomace.
-Tomato pomace is a by-product of tomato manufacturing.
+Then we have dried tomato pomace.
+Dried tomato pomace is a by-product of tomato manufacturing.
 It's considered a controversial ingredient because many people believe it is an inexpensive low quality filler.
 However, tomato pomace provides a notable amount of dietary fiber, B vitamins, Lycopene, and vitamin A. Although it is a very inexpensive ingredient, it is not nutritionally empty.